kubeshop/testkube/docs/docs/guides/tests/tests-variables.md

 # Using Test Variables

-To synchronize Testkube's feature set between the CLI and the UI, Test variables can be defined in the UI.
+To synchronize Testkube's feature set between the Testkube CLI and the Testkube Dashboard, Test Variables can be defined in the Testkube Dashboard.
 On the Tests screen, select a Test and click on the **Settings** tab and select **Variables & Secrets**:

 ![Variable Tab](../../img/variable-tab-1.6.png)